-The sight of my van all alone in the middle of such a huge empty backpacker lot seemed a bit ominous.
+The sight of my VW bus all alone in the middle of such a huge empty backpacker lot seemed a bit ominous.
 Maybe this wasn't such a great idea...

-We choose a space near the middle of the lot- surrounded by four or five dozen empty spaces and began the delicate job of putting on our gear inside the cramped space of my van- trying not to get too wet before we could don our ponchos.
+We choose a space near the middle of the empty lot and began the delicate job of putting on our gear inside the cramped space of my bus- trying not to get too wet before we could don our ponchos.
 Soon enough we were sloshing our way up the Bishop Pass Trail.

-As we slowly rose above South Lake on the soggy trail, I glanced upward hoping for a glimpse of the surrounding peaks, but all I got was a face pummeling by the cold rain.
-The thick gray clouds all but completely obscured the mountain tops somewhere high above us.
+As we slowly rose above South Lake on the soggy trail, I glanced upward hoping for a view of the surrounding peaks, but was rewarded with a face full of rain and the blurry sight of gray clouds- all but completely obscuring the mountain tops high above us.

-I need to introduce the third member of our party: Her name was Olivia.
+Oh, I nearly forgot to introduce the third member of our party.
+Her name was Olivia.
 Tropical Storm Olivia, that is.
 A few days earlier, when she had been off the west coast of Mexico, she had been known as Hurricane Olivia- a Category 4 monster.
 We were well aware that with Olivia around, we had a very slim chance of getting anywhere near North Palisade, let alone climbing it.
-The forecasters said that the storm would likely last for only one or two more days.
-We were hoping that if we could brave the storm long enough to get to within reach of North Palisade- say, to Dusy Basin perhaps, then if the weather cleared, we could quickly bag the peak and head back to the van and drive home.
-This was only intended to be a three day trip and, yeah, it was definitely a long shot, but there wasn't much on TV that weekend anyway.
+The forecasters said that the storm would likely last for one or two days in the Sierra before dissipating in the desert.
+We were hoping that if we could brave the storm long enough to get to within reach of North Palisade- say, to Dusy Basin perhaps, then we could quickly bag the peak and head back to the van and drive home.
+This was only intended to be a three day trip and, yeah, it was definitely a long shot, but what the hell?

 We reached Long Lake- about two or three miles from the parking lot.
 As we progressed on the trail around the east side of the lake, the wind began picking up significantly rendering our ponchos nearly useless.
 We reached the inlet and decided that this would be far enough for now.
 If the storm showed signs of letting up, we could continue on up and over Bishop Pass tomorrow.
 If not, we would have an easy retreat back to the trailhead.
 Bishop Creek, above the lake inlet, was still reasonably tame in spite of the heavy rainfall so we crossed over to stay at one of our favorite camping spots.

-Olivia continued to pour her rain on us for the next several hours confining us to the tent most of the time.
+Olivia continued to pour her rain on us for most of the rest of the afternoon confining us to the tent.
 Late in the afternoon, however, there was a brief letup and we went for a short hike up towards Margaret Lake.
 It felt good to stretch our leg muscles for that short time.
-We hoped that the storm was finally subsiding.
+We were hoping that the storm was finally subsiding.

 The rain lasted through the night.
-Instead of enjoying the sound of nature's power, I laid awake for a while and worried about the possible rising water level of Bishop Creek.
+Instead of enjoying the sound of nature's power, I laid awake for a while and worried about the more than likely rising water levels of Bishop Creek.
 Maybe crossing over to camp on this side had been a bad idea, but the campsites were more isolated and better sheltered.
 Dave was awake, too.
 We discussed the fact that this whole venture was probably (okay, definitely) a bad idea in the face of this relentless storm.
-It was decided that we should head back to the van as early as possible the next day.
+It was decided that we should head back to the trailhead as early as possible the next day.
 North Palisade would just have to wait for better conditions on some future trip.
 (Oops, a smidgen of Common Sense was beginning to creep in...)

 DAY TWO...We were up at first light and had a quick easy breakfast of granola cereal with instant milk.
 We hurriedly packed up our gear as we were anxious to get going before Bishop Creek rose any more than it probably already had.
 When we arrived at the creek crossing, we were relieved to find that the creek was only about six or eight inches higher than it was the day before.
 Crossing wasn't a problem.
 Now all we had to do was hike back to the trailhead.
 Tropical Storm Olivia continuously battered us with heavy rain all the way back.
 There wasn't even a hint of a let-up in the storm's intensity.
 As it turned out, she was just getting started.